 The Teacher Strengths and Needs Assessment is organized logically so the initial practices must be in place to complete the later practices.
 It is important to expose teachers to practices aligned with each module on StepUpAT.org.
-No matter what component of Step Up AT - Improving Literacy Through Technology is the focus of the Action Plan, it is critical to ensure the goal is focused on the teacher's implementation (i.e., the teaching practice or actions and behaviors of the teacher), NOT only making or accessing a material.
+No matter what component of Step Up AT is the focus of the Action Plan, it is critical to ensure the goal is focused on the teacher's implementation (i.e., the teaching practice or actions and behaviors of the teacher), NOT only making or accessing a material.

-How can I make sure I do everything I am supposed to in a session?
+• How can I make sure I do everything I am supposed to in a session?

-Review your notes before the meeting to help collect your thoughts and prepare for the meeting.
+• Review your Coaching Guide before the meeting to help collect your thoughts and prepare for the meeting.
 It is recommended that coaches leave time between the observation and the debrief to prepare for the debrief meeting.
 Use the appropriate Coaching Guide to take notes and mark indicators that have been completed.
+Additionally, review the coaching module videos before your session.